FusionAuth/fusionauth-site/site/_posts/2023-03-30-digitalocean-oneclick-installation.md

 ## Prerequisites

 In order to follow along with this tutorial, you need to have a DigitalOcean account, which you can sign up for [here](https://www.digitalocean.com/go/developer-brand).
-You will also need to install the following command line tools:
+You will also need to install the following command-line tools:

-- [`doctl`](https://docs.digitalocean.com/reference/doctl/how-to/install/), the DigitalOcean command line interface
+- [`doctl`](https://docs.digitalocean.com/reference/doctl/how-to/install/), the DigitalOcean command line interface.
-- [`kubectl`](https://kubernetes.io/docs/tasks/tools/), the Kubernetes command line interface
+- [`kubectl`](https://kubernetes.io/docs/tasks/tools/), the Kubernetes command line interface.
 - [`helm`](https://helm.sh/docs/intro/install/), a helpful third-party tool for managing Kubernetes applications.

-Click the links above and follow the instructions for installing, configuring and authenticating each tool for your system.
+Click the links above and follow the instructions for installing, configuring, and authenticating each tool for your system.

 ## Installation